 In addition, Carnegie Library of Pittsburgh strives to reflect the diversity of our communities and to provide for the variety of needs and interests members of our communities have.
 One of the ways we do this is through our collections.
 It’s even written into our Collection Development Policy:

 Recognizing that our service area incorporates individuals of all ages who represent a multiplicity of racial and ethnic backgrounds, economic and educational levels and physical and mental abilities, Carnegie Library of Pittsburgh builds collections that mirror and support this diversity.
 The collections include materials and resources that reflect a variety of political, economic, religious, social, minority and sexual issues and support intellectual freedom by providing free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.

-They’ll share their thoughts on why we have the item, what value they think it offers to others, and perhaps even offer options for how you can hone in on the things the library offers that are right for you and/or your family.
+They’ll share their thoughts on why we have the item, what value they think it offers to others, and perhaps even offer options for how you can find alternative titles that the library offers that are more appealing and appropriate for you and/or your family.

-We also read as many professional reviews as we can find.
-We will consider other information that we find about the item.
-We will use all of this information to inform our discussion about the request for reconsideration and whether the item in question belongs in our collection.
+We also read as many professional reviews as we can find and consider other information about the item.
+We use all of this information to inform our discussion about the request for reconsideration and whether (and where) the item in question belongs in our collection.
 Once we’ve made our decision, we send a letter to the person who initiated the request explaining the result.

 Do we look forward to receiving reconsideration requests?
 Not really.
 Those are difficult conversations to have and sometimes require us to read/watch/listen to something that doesn’t appeal to our personal taste either.
 But believe it or not, these requests can actually be seen as positive.

 Curious about why we think that?
 Check out this blog post.